-- Live ship-to-shore video links had been performed by in international EPE programmes before ours, in particular by the International Ocean Discovery Programme (IODP) using its RV JOIDES Resolution's scientific cruises (Kulhanek et al., 2014; IODP, 2019).
-Some of the teachers we knew known to us in Ireland had participated in these video links and used them to stimulate their students' interest in STEM. - 195 Keen to use the available best practice Following IODP, we started the video link-ups with an introduction from the ship that set the stage for a question and answer session with the students in the classroom.
-In contrast to the IODP video events, which, with rare exceptions, are led by educators (Kulhanek et al., 2014), all our video links were led by PhD students onboard. nonetheless had to develop our own template for live video events.
-Because the weather during our expedition was mostly stormy-as which is often the case in the North Atlantic,-the initially planned live tours of the ship, as performed on RV JOIDES Resolution's scientific cruises (Kulhanek et al., 2014), would have been dangerous for the presenters and had to be abandoned.
+Live ship-to-shore video links had been performed in international EPE programmes before ours, in particular by the International Ocean Discovery Program (IODP) using its RV JOIDES Resolution's scientific cruises (Kulhanek et al., 2014; IODP, 2019).
+Some of the teachers we knew in Ireland had participated in these video links and used them to stimulate their students' interest in STEM.

+Following IODP, we started the video link-ups with an introduction from the ship that set the stage for a question and answer session with the students in the classroom.
+In contrast to the IODP video events, which, with rare exceptions, are led by educators (Kulhanek et al., 2014), all our video links were led by PhD students onboard.
+We also had to develop our own template for live video events.
+Because the weather during our expedition was mostly stormy-which is often the case in the North Atlantic,-the initially planned live tours of the ship, as performed on RV JOIDES Resolution's scientific cruises (Kulhanek et al., 2014), would have been dangerous for the presenters and had to be abandoned.
 Instead, we started each session with a brief greeting by a PhD student, acting as the main host on-board, from outside on the deck.
-This was followed with an 8-minute, pre-recorded video with introductions to the project and to the team (https://youtu.be/xb-idLyJWLI) and short videos and photos of the latest-seismometer deployments.
+This was followed with an 8-minute, pre-recorded video with introductions to the project and to the team (https://doi.org/10.5446/43586) and short videos and photos of seismometer deployments.